levandyck/levandyck.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I'm super happy to have been awarded a doctoral scholarship from the [German Academic Scholarship Foundation](https://www.studienstiftung.de/en/)!
+Thrilled to announce that I have been awarded a doctoral scholarship from the [German Academic Scholarship Foundation](https://www.studienstiftung.de/en/)!